 Travelers are becoming more aware of their carbon footprint, and are looking to minimize it wherever and however they can — starting with booking rooms at hotels with the same values.
 The hotels that embrace these values and adapt the guest experience to them not only welcome more guests, they also cut down on energy waste and save money.

 From actions immediately visible to guests (think responsibly-sourced toiletries, lights and air-conditioning that switch off when the room is vacant, and a towel-reuse policy) to efforts taking place behind the scenes (going paperless with a cloud-based property management system), hotels are going green on several fronts.

 Each of these guest experiences is indicative of changes in the industry, some of which may turn out to be more impactful and long-lasting than others.
 But some things, it stands to reason, will remain constant: Hotels must always be open to change, whether it comes in the form of new technology or new attitudes about travel.

 And good hospitality never goes out of style.

 Readers can discover more hotel trends in “The Top Hotel Trends to Watch in 2018, According to the Industry,” more inspiration for a food-focused guest experience in “The Top 5 Hotel Breakfast Items Guests Want,” and more industry insights in general here on our blog.

-Looking for more information on the technology that can help a hotel drive direct bookings?
+Looking for more information on the technology that can help a hotel drive direct bookings via a seamless guest journey?
 We can help on that front, too.
-Just follow the link below to fill out a (very short) contact form:
+Just follow the link below:

 As always, we’re happy to hear from you in the comments section below.
 Feel free to leave questions, concerns, and article requests.